 What is the recommended tire pressure for 1990 Suzuki Samurai?

-How do I find recommended tire pressure settings for 1990 Suzuki Samurai?
-What is correct 1990 Suzuki Samurai tire pressure?
+Where do I find recommended tire inflation pressures for 1990 Suzuki Samurai?

 How to check 1990 Suzuki Samurai tire pressure?